Ouxsoft/LHTML/docs/README.md

 ```

 #### Argument Type Definition
 A processor implementation may be written in a language that makes use of strict types.
-It is RECOMMENDED to define these data types within the `<arg>` element's "type" attribute.
-The various types options available are not defined within this standard because they may vary depending on the language.
+For standardization, it is RECOMMENDED to define these data types within the `<arg>` element's "type" attribute.
+The various types values available are not defined within this standard because they may vary depending on the language.

 ##### Example